roopchandrika/15DayDE/day02_advanced_sql/README.md

 * Compared OLTP-style vs OLAP-style queries
 * Documented all query scripts in a separate SQL file

-All the SQL scripts used today are stored in the repo under:
-📂 `/day02_advanced_sql/advanced_sql_practice.sql`

 ---

 ## 💡 **Quote of the Day**